abhi16180/photon/README.md

   - *Coming soon*

 ### Note:-
->The source code doesn't have any platform specific dependencies.But I don't the machine to test app on Linux,iOS and macOS ,if you have the respective machine you can build and test it out.
+>The source code doesn't have any platform specific dependencies.But I don't have machines to test app on Linux,iOS and macOS ,if you have the respective machine you can build and test it out.

 ## To build app
 ```sh